LukaszST/poke-platform/README.md

   - [x] Storing data for sets
 - [x] Saving images from API
 - [ ] Trade card with other with secure approve
-- [ ] Showing historical prices for cards
+- [x] Showing historical prices for cards
+- [ ] Add card info (name, set, picture) on the price chart view

 ## #100commitow